-Advanced high-strength steel (AHSS) and ultra-high-strength steel (UHSS) are helping revolutionize the auto industry in particular, and Docol® steel is taking part in this revolution.
+Advanced high-strength steel (AHSS) and ultra-high-strength steel (UHSS) are helping the auto industry in particular, and Docol® steel is taking part in this.
 In modern cars from nearly all of the world’s major OEMs, it can be found in an increasing number of components — from seat frames and protective side-impact and roof beams all the way to the bumper.

 The strength of Docol® AHSS enables designers to use less material without compromising structural performance.
 Dual phase and martensitic steels are available with very high initial yield strengths.
 They also exhibit a pronounced work-hardening effect when formed and a bake-hardening effect from the painting process.

 The work-hardening effect is typically about 150 MPa at a strain of 2%, and the corresponding bake-hardening effect another 50 MPa for a typical painting process.

 In addition to the work- and bake-hardening effects, AHSS exhibits a strain-rate hardening effect, sustaining higher stresses at a higher deformation speed.
 This effect corresponds to an increase of about 100 MPa for the high-strain rates that are involved locally in a car crash.